 If the employer does not give specific instructions on how to include the requirements for wages, you have a few options to consider.

 Include a pay range

-A way to include salary requirements in a cover letter is listed in a pay range.
-It gives you some flexibility and employer.
+A way to include salary requirements in a cover letter is to list them in a pay range.
+It gives you some flexibility and an employer.
 Make sure your salary range is realistic.
 Research the value of the location using a paid survey and salary calculator.

 Salary needs are subject to negotiation

-You can also say, depending on the location and overall compensation package, including benefits, in relation to your pay requirements, mention last drawn salary in resume.
+You can also say, depending on the location and overall compensation package, including benefits, in relation to your pay requirements, to mention the last drawn salary in your resume.

 Cover Letter for expected salary in resume sample

-You can use this sample as a model to write a cover letter with the need to pay.
+You can use this sample as a model to write a cover letter without the need to pay.